top of page

 • (See that Isaac has already been delivered from the sword before Satan comes to lie and say he is being sacrificed)

 • Sarah is tempted to doubt the words of her lord just like everyone else.
 Abraham said he was going to Shem. {Jasher 23:5-6} He would have taken Isaac after the sacrifice because that was the first thing he did after burying Sarah.
-Sarah hearkened to the alarming words of the devil that her son was dead because the devil had been working on her from before Isaac left with fearful thoughts of never seeing him again.
-The is why Peter is warning the women to “not be afraid with any amazement."
-If Sarah had remained sound minded and temperate not being afraid with fearful thoughts as Isaac was in his trial, she could have patiently waited for Abraham to return and ask him about the strangers words remembering it is not what Abraham said, even as Isaac turned unto his father when a stranger came with words contrary to Abraham's.
-She is a testimony for women in the faith not be afraid with fearful thoughts by staying temperate in their emotions and of a sound mind at all times.
+Sarah hearkened to the alarming words of the Devil that her son was dead because the devil had been working on her from before Isaac left with fearful thoughts of never seeing him again.
+This is why Peter is warning the women to “not be afraid with any amazement."
+If Sarah had remained sound minded and temperate not being afraid with fearful thoughts as Isaac was in his trial, she could have patiently waited for Abraham to return not hearkening to the words of a another man other than her husband and ask him about the strangers words if she may have heard them, remembering it is not what Abraham said, even as Isaac turned unto his father when a stranger came with words contrary to Abraham's.
+She is a testimony for women in the faith not be afraid with fearful thoughts by staying temperate in their emotions and of a sound mind in moderation at all times.

 Jasher 23:76.

-• (Don’t let the countenance of a person nor their character deceive us, but take heed to the words that they speak.
-Is it against the law?
+• (Don’t let the countenance of a person nor their appearance of character deceive us, but take heed to the words that they speak, whether in the light of the law or works of the Devil.
+Questions for reasoning may be: Is it against the law?
 Is it according to the fruits of the Spirit? is it the Lord's will?
-Is it contrary to what your lord told you?
+Is it contrary to what your lord (head-the man) told you?
 Would your lord be in agreement?
-Be vigilant)
+Have I gotten counsel from my lord about this?
+Sisters have to be vigilant)

 Jasher 23:77.